Why worker productivity has fallen in the U.S.

 POLLAK: Once you've had that sort of Ecclesiastes moment of thinking that everything's futile and pointless...

-That is not what you want the guy who's, like, administering your medication to feel.
+That is not what you want the guy who's, like, administering your medication to feel (laughter).

 POLLAK: Exactly.

-BOUSER: Like, the job was basically you drive for six hours a day in a circle.
-At the end of it, you just got nowhere.
+BOWSER: The job was, basically, drive for six hours a day in a circle.
+And at the end of it, you just got nowhere.